ivr8bt/ivr8bt.github.io/README.md

 Data analysis on European Covid data from 2020 through 2022 using R. Conducted exploratory data analysis, hypothesis testing using the Wilcoxon Rank Sum test, explored correlation and conducted autoregression.

 # [Project 7: EDA on UNHCR Refugee Data](https://github.com/ivr8bt/UNHCR-Refugee)
-EDA on UNHCR data from 1975 through 2021.
-Examined trends in refugee flows over this time period using data from the UN High Comissioner for Refugees.
+Exploratory Data Analysis examining refugee flows 1975-2021 using data from the UN High Comissioner for Refugees.
+I identified the top countries where refugees flee from and where they go to by decade as well as cumulatively.

 # [Project 8: Regression on Ames Housing Dataset](https://github.com/ivr8bt/Ames_Kaggle)
 Regression on Ames Housing Dataset on Kaggle.
 Utilized random forest regression, gradient boosting regression and ridge regression.
 Achieved results in the top 10% of Kaggle scores.